Is changing the locks an unreasonable task or a necessary safety precaution?

 When it comes to rentals, temporary ownership to a room or space can change hands often, which makes it difficult to have absolute control over the keys to your investment property.
-There’s no-clear cut answer to this issue, but there are options landlords can take to ensure their tenants remain secure, and that their costs stay down.
+There’s no clear-cut answer to this issue, but there are options landlords can take to ensure their tenants remain secure, and that their costs stay down.
 Let’s look at both sides of the argument:

 Why it’s worth changing the locks

-The main reason landlords choose to change the locks after a new tenant moves in is because they are worried about the integrity of their home security.
+The main reason landlords choose to change the locks after a new tenant moves in is that they are worried about the integrity of their home security.
 Fair call.
 If you consider this from the perspective of the new tenant, you can understand what this is worrisome.
-Tenants want to know that their home is secure, and it’s understandably hard for them to be content at the idea that someone might have a copy of their key.
+Tenants want to know that their home is secure, and it’s understandably hard for them to be content with the idea that someone might have a copy of their key.

-To be fair, tenants who vacate a premises are required to hand over their keys to the landlord or managing property agent, but this does not mean they don’t have copies of the key.
+To be fair, tenants who vacate a premise are required to hand over their keys to the landlord or managing property agent, but this does not mean they don’t have copies of the key.

 Why it’s not worth changing the locks